Pizza, seafood, sushi at 4 new Charleston-area restaurants; Locals closes Mixson site

 In Nexton Square Shopping Center near Summerville, D'Allesandro's Pizza plans to open its third location in South Carolina fairly soon.

 The inside of the shop at 414 Nexton Square Drive is nearly complete, and the pizzeria recently applied for its alcohol license.
-An opening date has not been set, but look for it to welcome customers possibly by the end of the month, according to owner Nick D'Allesandro.
+An opening date has not been set, but look for it to welcome customers possibly by the end of the month, said owner Nick D'Allesandro.

 In North Charleston, a new restaurant venture will soon take over the former Fatz Cafe site in Centre Pointe near Tanger Outlets in North Charleston.